orca-services/cakephp-heartbeat/.github/SECURITY.md

 Once confirmed, we will do the following:

 * Acknowledge to the reporter that we’ve confirmed the issue, and are working on a fix.
-We ask that the reporter keep the issue confidential until we announce a solution.
+We ask the reporter to keep the issue confidential until we announce a solution.
 * Get a fix/patch or workaround/guidance prepared.
 * Release new versions of all affected versions, if applicable.